DEOS Staff Directory

 Phone: (302) 831-0789

 David Huntley is a Research Associate for the Delaware Environmental Observing System (DEOS).
 Prior to completing his Bachelor's degree in Conservation Ecology at Cook College, Rutgers University, he was a Submarine Radioman aboard the USS Henry L. Stimson, SSBN 655.
 After graduating, he worked as an Oceanography Research Technician primarily in the Arctic Ocean and in the coastal waters off of the New Jersey and Delaware coastlines.
 After being blown off of an ice camp at Lafayette Bay, Greenland, he decided that mid-latitude work was more to his liking.
 His primary duties for DEOS include planning and conducting maintenance and repair of existing network stations, and designing and implementing environmental monitoring systems.

 Christopher Hughes | Applications Developer

 Phone: (302) 831-8272

 Christopher Hughes is the Applications Developer for the Delaware Environmental Observing System and the Delaware Environmental Monitoring and Analysis Center.
-Chris received a Master's of Science degree in Marine Studies (Oceanography) from the University of Delaware and is currently in the final stages of completing his Doctoral degree in Geography (Climatology).
+Chris received his Doctoral degree in Geography (Climatology) from the University of Delaware.
 Chris has done extensive research on the dyanmics of the local sea breeze circulation.
 His primary focus within DEOS and DEMAC is to develop and improve environmental applications that showcase the high quality work done by both organizations.